 Most of the chickens raised for organically certified meat and eggs are crowded inside barns, looking out over mowed grass through a screen.
 Without this rule, this cut-rate, industrial organic production will be all that is left on grocery shelves.

-Watch this video on why this rule is worth a closer look, then tell the USDA that we need animal welfare standards in organic farming.
-Comments are due November 10.
+Watch this video on why this rule is worth a closer look.